jundalisay/spblist/content/en/research/mohammad/quran/sura-081.md

 where are you heading?
 is only a Reminder to all mankind. whoever of you wills to go straight.
-29. But you cannot will, unless Allah wills—
+29. But you cannot will, unless Enki wills—
 The Lord of the Worlds.